Please complete the following assignment as homework and turn in via email to Courtney Walsh (email@example.com) before 9:00 am on September 15th.

 (Definition used with permission from How to Prepare an Annotated Bibliography by Olin Library Reference, Research & Learning Services, Cornell University Library, Ithaca, NY, USA)

-When annotating a citation, structure it in the following format:
+When annotating a citation, structure it in the following format.
+You're not separating out the different parts of the annotation, but use this as a guide:

 McIvor, S. D. (1995).
 Aboriginal women's rights as "existing rights."
 Canadian Woman Studies/Les Cahiers de la Femme 2/3, 34-38.